WingLim/Auto-DHCP-Option/README.md

 # Auto-DHCP-Option

+A script to auto set Main Router's dhcp_option.

 ## Introduction

 In our lan network, we have two router:

 1. Main Router: Handle devices connect to Internet normally.